redox-os/website/content/news/this-month-250430.md

 <a href="/img/screenshot/first-screenshot.png"><img class="img-responsive" alt="First Redox Screenshot" src="/img/screenshot/first-screenshot.png"/></a>

+## Redox Summer of Code

+It's that time of year again - Redox Summer of Code (RSoC) has engaged two students and one recent graduate for some exciting projects.
+This year's projects are:
+- Unix Domain Sockets - A warm welcome to Ibuki, who will be developing Unix Domain Sockets, including the ability to send file descriptors between processes.
+This is a key piece of functionality to support Wayland and D-Bus, which will enable Linux desktop applications and many important accessibility features such as a screen reader.
+- System Services Manager - Welcome back to Charlie, who was part of a Georgia Tech project to develop a System Health Monitor.
+Charlie will be continuing that work, and taking it to the next level, looking at our initialization, hardware platform services, PCI/PCIe driver initialization, and other aspects of how Redox services and drivers are started and managed.
+- SpiderMonkey and Servo - And a warm welcome to Andrew, who will be porting SpiderMonkey and Servo to Redox.
+Redox's current browser is NetSurf, and it does not have full JavaScript support, so having support for SpiderMonkey and Servo will be a big step up for us.

+Thank you to our generous donors, who help make Redox Summer of Code possible.
+Joshua "jduck" Drake of Magnetite Security, who is funding a full RSoC project, Nigel Stoppard, who has been giving generously every month to help us improve accessibility, and our many patrons on [Patreon](https://www.patreon.com/redox_os) and [Donorbox](https://donorbox.org/redox-os).

 ## All In One

 Jeremy Soller successfully built the build server [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V CPU architectures in one day for the first time!!